glpi-project/plugins/frontend/app/docs/oauth2.md

 ### GLPi Plugin Directory

 You are currently using the GLPi Plugins service.
 The GLPi Plugins service has an open-source backend, which is called [glpi-plugin-directory](https://github.com/glpi-project/plugins), whose source-code is available [on Github](https://github.com/glpi-project/plugins).

 ### API Endpoint

-The GLPi Plugins API offers multiple endpoints, the term endpoint can be understood as "data source".
+The GLPi Plugins API offers multiple endpoints, the term endpoint is an abstract concept that is covering a "data source".
 The API offers multiple type of data (plugin, author, tag, ..., plugin list, ..., and much more).
-Each endpoint is associated with an URL, and each specific endpoint offers a data source, available over HTTP.
+Each endpoint is associated with an URL, and each specific endpoint offers a data source available over HTTP.
+Each data source is backed by a collection or a single model, collections are passed as JSON arrays while single models are passed as JSON serialized objects.

 ### OAuth2 Application / API Key

 You, as a registered user of GLPi Plugins, are allowed to create/delete OAuth2 Applications, each of them associated with one OAuth2 API Key.
-The terms OAuth 2 Application and API Key are often OK to be confused.
+The terms OAuth 2 Application and API Key are often OK to be confused in the context of GLPi Plugins.

 ### OAuth2 Grant